 This post brought to you in partnership with WildBrain.

 Last week I shared with you how we were watching Tiddlytubbies and learning about colors – we had SO much fun!
 This week my 3 year old and I have been having new adventures right inside my living room!
 We’ve been having crazy fun and discovering new educational videos which is capturing both of our interests!
 That’s why I wanted to dye beans and make these color sensory bins!

 It’s a great way for her to learn while relating to places she loves to go and things she loves to play with!
-Just watch this episode of Cody at the playground – in 30 minutes my daughter was shouting out letters she recognized, counting, playing pretend and running around the living room looking for the colors that Cody was finding!
+My daughter was shouting out letters she recognized, counting, playing pretend and running around the living room looking for the colors that Cody was finding!

 Learn Colors at the Playground: